RafaySystems/terraform-provider-rafay/docs/resources/aks_cluster_v3.md

 - `disk_encryption_set_id` - (String) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 This is of the form: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/diskEncryptionSets/{encryptionSetName}`
 - `dns_prefix` - (String) DNS prefix specified when creating the managed cluster.
 This cannot be updated once the Managed Cluster has been created.
 - `enable_rbac` - (boolean) Enable Kubernetes Role-Based Access Control.
+- `disable_local_accounts` - (boolean) If set to true, getting static credentials will be disabled for this cluster.
+This must only be used on Managed Clusters that are AAD enabled.
 - `identity_profile` - (Block List) Identities associated with the cluster.
 (See [below for nested schema](#nestedblock--spec--cluster_config--spec--managed_cluster--properties--identity_profile))
 - `linux_profile` - (Block List) The configurations for linux profile.
 (See [below for nested schema](#nestedblock--spec--config--spec--managed_cluster--properties--linux_profile))
 - `network_profile` - (Block List) Profile of the network configuration.
 (See [below for nested schema](#nestedblock--spec--config--spec--managed_cluster--properties--network_profile))